OS X El Capitan

 Current Version - OS X 10.11.5

-The current version of OS X El Capitan is OS X 10.11.5, released to the public on May 16.
-OS X 10.11.5 is a minor update that fixes several enterprise bugs and improves the stability, compatibility, and security of Macs.
+The current version of OS X El Capitan is OS X 10.11.6, released to the public on July 18.
+OS X 10.11.5 is a minor update that fixes several bugs and improves the stability, compatibility, and security of Macs.

 In both OS X El Capitan and iOS 9, search is improved.
 Spotlight can now generate results that access more data sources, displaying weather, stock, sports scores, and video right in the Spotlight window.
 A search for "Weather in Cupertino," for example, brings up the current temperature with a weekly forecast, while a search for a stock like "AAPL" gives you the current stock price.

 Web videos also show up in your results, right alongside existing data sources like Wikipedia, News, Definitions, and Bing Search.
 More importantly, Spotlight is also gaining support for natural language file queries.
 In iOS 9, you can type to Spotlight like you would speak to Siri.

 "Documents I wrote in the last month," brings up the appropriate documents, as does a command like "Files Eric sent me last week" or "Emails from Bob last month."
 That's a huge improvement over Spotlight's search capabilities in OS X Yosemite, which are limited to specific keywords.
 This type of natural language search is also available in Finder and Mail and even extends to rather complex search commands like "presentation I worked on yesterday that contains budget."

 There's one other small but significant change available in Spotlight in El Capitan -- a resizable window.
 In Yosemite, Spotlight's size is static, but in El Capitan, you can make the Spotlight window larger or smaller to display exactly what you want to see.